Table of Contents

 - Strategic skills

-It’s also important you have patience and commitment to the case since people won’t always corporate.
+You must also have patience and commitment to the case since people won’t always be corporate.

 Some hard skills include-